The 12 Best Things to Do in Bucharest: Must-See Attractions

 Looking for one of the best things to do in Bucharest?
 Romania’s Transylvania region is one of Europe’s most beautiful places and reachable from Bucharest.

-The Transylvania region is, perhaps, most known for being the location of Bran Castle, famous for its significance in literature through Bram Stoker’s work ‘Dracula.’
+The Transylvania region is perhaps most known for being the location of Bran Castle which is famous for its association with Bram Stoker’s work ‘Dracula.’
 On top of that, the region boasts an extensive range of medieval-style castles, charming Old Towns and other historical treasures.

 The best way to explore the Transylvania region from Bucharest is through a tour agency!